Efficient CSL Model Checking Using Stratification: Introduction

-\paragraph{Overview of the article.} Section~\ref{sec:preliminaries} sets the ground for the paper.
-In Sect.~\ref{sec:stratified_ctmcs} we introduce \emph{stratified CTMCs} formally.
-The first main result is shown in Sect.~\ref{sec:product}: it constructs a DFA for an until formula, and then shows that the product is a stratified CTMC and the relevant measures are preserved.
+Section~\ref{sec:preliminaries} sets the ground for the paper.
+In Section~\ref{sec:stratified_ctmcs} we introduce \emph{stratified CTMCs} formally.
+The first main result is shown in Section~\ref{sec:product}: it constructs a DFA for an until formula, and then shows that the product is a stratified CTMC and the relevant measures are preserved.
 Section~\ref{sec:compute} discusses the computations in the product CTMC.
-A model checking algorithm is presented in Sect.~\ref{sec:model_checking}.
-Section~\ref{sec:related} discusses related work, and the paper is concluded in Sect.~\ref{sec:conclusion}.
+A model checking algorithm is presented in Section~\ref{sec:model_checking}.
+Section~\ref{sec:related} discusses related work, and the paper is concluded in Section~\ref{sec:conclusion}.